just1bit/duet-edge-realtime/docs/V1_EXECUTION_MANUAL.md

 | 10–13 | Execute as applicable | Skipped |
 | 14 | Execute | Execute automatic local evidence/report; final CUDA check is Skipped |

 Local preflight records GPU checks as not applicable.
-Browser capability may be `unknown` when no browser launcher is discoverable; this is advisory rather than a failure.
-A successful local run does not validate CUDA inference, GPU performance, real-model motion quality, or the ten-minute GPU session.
+Browser capability may be `unknown` when the environment reports no launcher; this remains advisory.
+A successful local run establishes evidence for core streaming, protocol, fake inference, and Viewer behavior.
+The GPU profile adds CUDA inference, GPU performance, real-model motion quality, and ten-minute session evidence.

 ## 2. Evidence Model